-A few summers ago my husband introduced us to “creek stomping” and we’ve had a lot of fun going every summer.
-Recently we asked Indy parents where they love taking their children creek stomping and they were willing to spill their favorite parks and hidden spots!
+A few summers ago, my husband introduced us to “creek stomping” and we’ve had a lot of fun going every summer since.
+Recently, we asked Indy parents where they love taking their children creek stomping and they were willing to spill their favorite parks and hidden spots!
 If you’re wracking your brain, trying to think where to find an awesome “creek near me,” try a suggestion from our list.

 Disclaimer: This list is compiled with information gathered from local parents.
 Please check local rules, regulations, and laws before visiting.
 Indy with Kids is not responsible for any unlawful behavior or incidents that may occur during these activities.